Nadine-55/Fintrust-ML-Pipeline/README.md

 This repository contains the technical planning and pipeline scaffolding for a machine-learning workflow that predicts whether a FinTrust transaction requires risk review, using the synthetic `Risk_Review_Flag` label.
-The ML Engineering track's role is not building the predictive model itself, but designing the reproducible workflow, technical requirements, and testing strategy that a model can be integrated into.
+The ML Engineering's role is not building the predictive model itself, but designing the reproducible workflow, technical requirements, and testing strategy that a model can be integrated into.